 Research costs are expensed and development costs are capitalized as an asset if certain criteria are satisfied.
-The development costs incurred in the years ended December 31, 2019 and 2018, respectively, did not satisfy the criteria and therefore were expensed.
+The development costs incurred in the three months ended March 31, 2020 and 2019 respectively, did not satisfy the criteria and therefore were expensed.

-(All dollar amounts in thousands of U.S. dollars, unless otherwise noted)
+Notes to Unaudited Condensed Consolidated Interim Financial Statements (All dollar amounts in thousands of U.S. dollars, unless otherwise noted)